atloftus/IGActionAutomator/README.txt

     + Hashtags: "hashtagOne|hashtagTwo|hashtagThree|etc"
     + Locations: "locationOne|locationTwo|locationThree|etc"
     + Files: "" (this is empty because it is take from a default location)
-numberOfActions: The number of actions that you wan tot be performed in total for each action type
+numberOfActions: The number of actions that you wan to be performed in total for each action type
 actionVariance: The max/min number of you want your actions to vary
 actionsString: A string argument that is 4 characters long with each character being a 'y' or 'n', each position corresponds to the following actions: